by Mellonie Francis Thu Apr 16

 The key to the success of any office or organization lies in an effective communication system.
 Any organization with a compromised communication system cannot function smoothly.
 Today, Zoom has become one of the most important platforms that people and businesses use to connect remotely.
 As the lockdown forces people to stay home, organizations have turned to platforms like Zoom for effective team collaboration through call and video conferencing while under isolation.
-There are a lot of guidelines as to how to best use Zoom for video conferencing.
 This has also lead to a question, is your Zoom secure?

 However, as Zoom becomes more popular with remote teams, organizations, teachers, and everyone who needs a virtual face-to-face time, it’s now a prime target for hackers.
 Fortunately, it’s not impossible to stop hackers and third parties from taking over your zoom calls.
 With these six (6) tips below, you can protect your zoom calls from any hacker out there.

 Turning off guest screen sharing will give only the host the control to stop any participants from being able to share what is on their desktop.
 By restricting screen sharing to the administrator, it will at least prevent anyone from joining your meeting from sharing inappropriate material and taking over the meeting.Instructions: Go to Zoom.us/[your profile]>Click on your profile on top right corner>setting>in the meeting (basic)>screen sharing host only [check box]>save